French

 Using the Job to be done to derive Value-Items and Services depending on Customer's Gains and Pains

-Figure 5 - Discovering Value-Items and Services based on the High-Level Value to deliver and Customer's Gains and Pains
+Figure 4.2 - Discovering Value-Items and Services based on High-Level Values to deliver and Customer's Gains and Pains

-The figure below outlines an example of such an end-to-end alignment of Roles on the basis of Values that need to be delivered by a Websale company to "Turn its visitors into buyers".
+The figure below outlines an example of such an end-to-end alignment of Value-Items to Roles inside the Steps of the Customer Journey.

 Strategically Sequenced Stages of Value Streams help to Align Roles with Desired States in the Customer Journey (CJ)

-Figure 5.1 - The Intentional Architecture - from Strategic Outcomes to Steps of the Customer Journey where ' Roles' are appropriately aligned to Value Items to be delivered
+Figure 5.1 - The Intentional Architecture - from Strategic Outcomes to Steps of the Customer Journey where Value Items are aligned to Roles

-The Roles depicted in the bottom part of the figure will also be used in the description of User Stories to deliver the corresponding Values at run-time (cf. figure 6 in Phase G below).
+Roles depicted in the bottom part of the figure will also be used in the description of User Stories to deliver the corresponding Values at run-time (cf. figure 6 in Phase G).

 This is about shaping the enterprise’s organization in a way that mirrors its intentional product and software architectures.

-In this perspective, the figure below represents the Intentional Architecture aligned to the goal 'Turning Visitors into buyers' with its service boundaries.
+In this perspective, the figure below represents the Intentional Architecture aligned to the goal 'Turning Visitors into buyers' till its service boundaries.

 Two complementary consumer segments helps to prepare these service segmentations.
-These are Unregistered Visitor and Registered Visitor Segments.
+These are segments of Unregistered Visitor and Registered Visitor.

-The corresponding service boundaries are assigned to Outcome-driven Marketing Support and Sales Support Stream-Aligned Agile Teams respectively dedicated to Outcome 1 and Outcome 2
+The corresponding segment boundaries are assigned to Outcome-driven Marketing Support and Sales Support Stream-Aligned Agile Teams respectively dedicated to Outcome 1 and Outcome 2

 Assignment of Outcomes to Stream-Aligned Agile Teams

-Figure 5.2 - Assignment of Service Segment boundaries to Stream-Aligned Teams on a small example
+Figure 5.3 - Assignment of Organization Segment boundaries to Stream-Aligned Teams on a small example

-In this perspective, the ArchiMate layered view ensures mapping of functional elements to technological and physical ones as depicted on the right lower corner of figure 4.
+In this perspective, the ArchiMate layered view ensures mapping of functional elements to technological and physical ones as depicted below.

 Software entities and relationships within 'bounded contexts' as well as their attributes can be precisely discovered on the basis of capabilities and data that need to flow within and between processes.

-In addition, such attribute values at run-time help to measure progress along end-to-end processes that realize the value streams.
+In addition, such attribute values at run-time help to measure progress throughout end-to-end processes that realize the value streams.

 The figure below depicts some of these contextual entities with their attributes discovered being based on the context brought by the corresponding data flows within capabilities depicted above.